reallistic/BitcasaFileLister/README.md

 BitcasaFileLister
 =================

-List files in your Bitcasa drive
+List and download files in your Bitcasa drive

 This repo consists of two parts:
-Embeded is a a php application that will allow you to login via OAuth, retreive your access token, and get a listing of all the files in your Bitcasa drive.
+Embeded is a a php application that will allow you to login via OAuth, retreive your access token, get a listing of all the files in your Bitcasa drive with their base64 encoded path, and download individual files via the Bitcasa API.
-The listing also provides capability to specify what depth you want the script to go.
 You can access a hosted version of this at [Rosekings.com](https://rosekings.com/bitcasafilelist/)

 This becomes useful in the second part: